A classic venison meatloaf recipe that’s loaded with flavor and so easy to make. Perfect for using up ground deer meat.

 How do you make meatloaf taste good with venison?

 It can be hard to make something that uses all deer meat taste the way you’re used to eating something with ground beef would.
-I think that’s why so many people are disappointed or even turned off when they take their family’s favorite meatloaf recipe that calls for beef and they sub venison.
+That’s why so many people are disappointed or even turned off when they take their family’s favorite meatloaf recipe that calls for beef and sub venison.
 You can’t cook it like you cook beef.

 Deer meat will never taste exactly like ground beef, but if you use recipes that are formulated appropriately for venison, you may wind up like me!
 I can barely stand the taste of commercially bought ground beef anymore, I 100% prefer wild game.